Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The labrum may tear off the rim of the glenoid.
 This can cause the joint to catch or feel like it’s slipping out of place.
 The shoulder may even dislocate.

 A torn labrum is repaired by reattaching it to the glenoid.
 This is often done with special anchors put into the glenoid bone.
 Sutures attached to the anchors are tied to hold the labrum in place.
-The joint then feels more stable.
+The joint is then more stable.

 Arthritis is damage to joint cartilage with age and use.
 Injury or disease can also cause it.
 Wear and tear may also lead to loose bodies (pieces of bone or cartilage) or bone spurs in a joint.